ElektraInitiative/libelektra/doc/INSTALL.md

    echo "deb https://ubuntu-bionic-repo.libelektra.org/ bionic main" | sudo tee /etc/apt/sources.list.d/elektra.list
    ```

-   Or alternatively, you can use (if you do not mind many dependences just to add one line to a config file):
+   Or alternatively, you can use (if you do not mind many dependencies just to add one line to a config file):

    ```sh
    sudo apt-get install software-properties-common apt-transport-https